| How to Use Concordances

 perfection; not laying again the foundation of repentance from dead

 works, and [returning] of faith toward God."—Hebrews 6:1.
+Another

 example of an erroneous definition is found in that famous passage in